fullcalendar/old-docs/Automated-Tests.md

 # Workflow

-Once you are set up with the spreadsheet, there is the procedure for claiming/submitting tests:

 1. Create one `.js` file per "thing" you are testing.
 Put it in the top-level `/tests/automated/` directory.
 Please do not make nested folders.

 2. Write the tests.
 Look at other tests in the directory for inspiration on how a test file is laid out.